-Perfection, in my opinion, is one of the most contradictory terms.
-Let me explain why.
+Perfection, in my opinion, is one of the most contradictory words.
+Let me explain why.\ The F A C T: Nothing is perfect, it is like achieving 100% efficiency.
+Which is impossible by the laws of nature.

-Get it?
-As soon as one starts being satisfied, they think that it is perfect.
-And pursuing that is perfection.
+As soon as one is complacent, they think that it is perfect.
+And achieving that level is perfection.
 As I mentioned earlier, nothing is perfect.
 Even the level you achieve and find satisfactory is not perfect.
 There is always room for improvement!

 Alright, so shall we stop using the word perfection?
 No, of course not.
 Well, it is what it is.
 The pursuit of perfection.
 Keep doing that.